camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 execution.setVariable('sum', sum)
 ```

-In order to avoid possible class loading problems during the script execution it is recommended to set the process engine configuration flag name `enableFetchScriptEngineFromProcessApplication` to true.
+To avoid possible class loading problems during the script execution, it is recommended to set the process engine configuration flag name `enableFetchScriptEngineFromProcessApplication` to true.

 Be aware that the process engine flag `enableFetchScriptEngineFromProcessApplication` is only relevant in a shared engine scenario.

 # Variables Available During Script Execution

 During the execution of scripts, all process variables visible in the current scope are available.
-They can be accessed directly by the name of the variable (i.e. `sum`).
+They can be accessed directly by the name of the variable (i.e., `sum`).
 This does not apply for
 JRuby where you have to access the variable as a ruby global variable (prepend with a dollar sign,
-i.e. `$sum`)
+i.e., `$sum`)

-There are also special variables like `execution` which is always available if the script is
+There are also special variables like `execution`, which is always available if the script is
-executed in an execution scope (e.g. in a script task), `task` which is available if the script is
+executed in an execution scope (e.g., in a script task), `task`, which is available if the script is
-executed in a task scope (e.g. a task listener) and `connector` which is available if the script is
+executed in a task scope (e.g., a task listener) and `connector`, which is available if the script is
-executed in a connector variable scope (e.g. outputParameter of a camunda:connector).
+executed in a connector variable scope (e.g., outputParameter of a camunda:connector).
 These
 variables correspond to the `DelegateExecution`, `DelegateTask` or resp. `ConnectorVariableScope`
 interface which means that it can be used to get and set variables or access process engine services.